-- (a) Bank means ANZ Bank New Zealand Limited; - (b) Banking Group means the Bank and all its controlled entities; - (c) Immediate Parent Company means ANZ Funds Pty Limited, which is the immediate parent company of ANZ Holdings (New Zealand) Limited; - (d) Ultimate Parent Bank means Australia and New Zealand Banking Group Limited; - (e) Overseas Banking Group means the worldwide operations of Australia and New Zealand Banking Group Limited including its controlled entities; - (f) New Zealand business means all business, operations, or undertakings conducted in or from New Zealand identified and treated as if it were conducted by a company formed and registered in New Zealand; - (g) NZ Branch means the New Zealand business of the Ultimate Parent Bank; - (h) ANZ New Zealand means the New Zealand business of the Overseas Banking Group; - (i) Registered Office is Level 10, 171 Featherston Street, Wellington, New Zealand, which is also ANZ New Zealand's address for service: - (j) RBNZ means the Reserve Bank of New Zealand; - (k) APRA means the Australian Prudential Regulation Authority; - (I) the Order means the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014; and - (m) Any term or expression which is defined in, or in the manner prescribed by, the Order shall have the meaning given in or prescribed by the Order.

-Income Statement
+Bank means ANZ Bank New Zealand Limited.

+Banking Group means the Bank and all its controlled entities.

+Immediate Parent Company means ANZ Funds Pty Limited, which is the immediate parent company of ANZ Holdings (New Zealand) Limited.

+Ultimate Parent Bank means Australia and New Zealand Banking Group Limited.

+Overseas Banking Group means the worldwide operations of Australia and New Zealand Banking Group Limited including its controlled entities.

+New Zealand business means all business, operations, or undertakings conducted in or from New Zealand identified and treated as if it were conducted by a company formed and registered in New Zealand.

+NZ Branch means the New Zealand business of the Ultimate Parent Bank.

+ANZ New Zealand means the New Zealand business of the Overseas Banking Group.

+Registered Office is Level 10, 171 Featherston Street, Wellington, New Zealand, which is also ANZ New Zealand's address for service.

+RBNZ means the Reserve Bank of New Zealand.

+APRA means the Australian Prudential Regulation Authority.

+the Order means the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014.

+Any term or expression which is defined in, or in the manner prescribed by, the Order shall have the meaning given in or prescribed by the Order.

+INCOME STATEMENT

 Year to Year to

-NZ\$ millions Note 30/09/2015 30/09/2014
+30/09/2016 30/09/2015

+Note NZ\$m NZ\$m

-Interest income 3 7,417 6,799
+Interest income 3 6,770 7,417

-Interest expense 4 4,537 4,034
+Interest expense 3 3,741 4,537

-Net interest income 2,880 2,765
+Net interest income 3,029 2,880

-Net trading gains 3 262 210
+Net trading gains 4 12 262

-Net funds management and insurance income 3 385 325
+Net funds management and insurance income 4 414 385

-Other operating income 3 505 525
+Other operating income 4 401 505

-Share of associates' profit 5 3
+Share of associates' profit 5 5

-Operating income 4,037 3,828
+Operating income 3,861 4,037

-Operating expenses 4 1,513 1,490
+Operating expenses 5 1,600 1,513

-Profit before credit impairment and income tax 2,524 2,338
+Profit before credit impairment and income tax 2,261 2,524

-Credit impairment charge / (release) 13 76 (9)
+Credit impairment charge 14 147 76

-Profit before income tax 2,448 2,347
+Profit before income tax 2,114 2,448

-Income tax expense 5 677 636
+Income tax expense 6 572 677

-Profit after income tax 1,771 1,711
+Profit after income tax 1,542 1,771